MicrosoftDocs/powerbi-docs/powerbi-docs/developer/template-apps/template-apps-auto-install-tutorial.md

 #Customer intent: As an ISV developer, I want to develop a mechanism whereby my customers can click a link that automatically installs and configures a template app that I own.
 ---

-# Tutorial: Automate configuration of template app installation using an Azure function
+# Tutorial: Automate configuration of template app installation using an Azure Function

 Template apps are a great way for customers to start getting insights from their data.
 Template apps get them up and running quickly by connecting them to their data.
 The template apps provide customers with prebuilt reports that they can customize if they so desire.